 A blunt bob is one of the most jaw-dropping ways to rock short box braids.
 This style is so well done, and the ends give this style crisp, clean lines.

 Go for the Gold

-If you're trying shoulder-length box braids for the first time, and you want to add some pizzazz, pick up some gold string from a craft or beauty supply store.
-I like to make sure my string has a little spring because it makes it a little easier to work with and secure.
+If you're trying shoulder-length box braids for the first time and you want to add some pizzazz, pick up some gold string from a craft or beauty supply store.
+I like to make sure my string has a little spring because it makes it secure and a little easier to work with.

 Blonde and Bronde Box Braids

 Before you commit to a new hair color or cut, box braids can help you test it without the commitment of chopping your hair—or the possible damage that comes with lightening your coils.

 Having shorter braids doesn't mean you have to forgo wearing your hair in a ponytail.
 To keep the stress off of your edges, try using a Snapee or silk scrunchie to secure your braids.

 If you've ever Googled "box braid styles," Kersti Pitre's photos always pop up.
 This self-taught braider is continually trying out new looks.
 Her red hair and triangle parting are both worth experimenting with at your next appointment.

 Play with as Many Colors as You Please

 Where do I start with these colorful, chunky braids?
 From the color and cut to the white string accents, I can't get enough of these.